 We’ll bring coffee and tea to ward off those crisp Salish Sea mornings and a beautiful local lunch to maximize our time in the park and around Whidbey Island.

 Deception Pass State Park reveals a hidden pocket of rugged wilderness and unbelievable history replete with smuggling and shipwrecks.
-We’ll take our time clambering over rocky beaches, exploring the woods with a constant view of the water, and keeping our eyes peeled for sea otters.
+We’ll take our time beachcombing the rocky shore and exploring the forested trails that wind around with views of the Salish Sea, all the while keeping our eyes peeled for marine wildlife like birds, seals, or otters.

 Enjoy a locally-sourced lunch in a covered picnic area at Deception Pass State Park.
 After lunch, if you’re up for it, challenge yourself to walk across the 180 foot high bridge that spans the width of Deception Pass for an exhilerating experience and unbeatable views.